S. Donald Stookey

 Stanley Donald Stookey (May 23, 1915 – November 4, 2014) was an American inventor.
-He had 60 patents in his name related to glass and ceramics, some patents solely his and others shared as joint patents with other inventors.
+He had 60 patents in his name related to glass and ceramics (some patents solely his and others shared as joint patents with other inventors).
 His discoveries and inventions have contributed to the development of ceramics, eyeglasses, sunglasses, cookware, defense systems, and electronics.

 He was a research director at Corning Glass Works for 47 years doing R&D in glass and ceramic development.
 His inventions include Fotoform, CorningWare, Cercor, Pyroceram and Photochromic Ophthalmic glass eyewear.

-Early life
+Early life, family and education

-Stookey was born on May 23, 1915 in Hay Springs, Nebraska, the eldest of four children born to Stanley and Hermie Stookey.
+Stookey was born on May 23, 1915, in Hay Springs, Nebraska, the eldest of four children born to Stanley and Hermie Stookey.
+Stookey’s grandfather, Stephen Stookey, had been a professor of botany and geology at Coe College.
 Both of his parents were teachers, and his father also worked at some point in time as a bank clerk.
 When Stookey was about 6 years old, the family moved to Cedar Rapids, Iowa.

+From 1934 to 1936, Stookey attended Coe College, graduating with his first degree, a liberal arts degree in chemistry and mathematics, magna cum laude.
+He subsequently enrolled at Lafayette College in Easton, Pennsylvania, in 1937.
+He received a $1,000 fellowship to cover living expenses and as a teaching laboratory assistant in the chemistry lab.
+In 1938, he earned his Master of Science degree in chemistry from Lafayette College.
+At Massachusetts Institute of Technology in Cambridge, Massachusetts, Stookey earned a doctorate in chemistry in 1940.

 Career

-Stookey went to Coe College from 1934 to 1936, where he graduated with his first degree, a liberal arts degree in chemistry and mathematics.
-Stookey’s grandfather (Stephen Stookey) was once a professor of botany and geology at that same college.
-After graduation from Coe College, Stookey went to Lafayette College in Easton, Pennsylvania in 1937.
-He received a $1000 fellowship to cover living expenses and as a teaching laboratory assistant in the chemistry lab.
-In 1938, he earned his Master of Science degree in chemistry from Lafayette College.
-Stookey then went to Massachusetts Institute of Technology in Cambridge where he received a doctorate in chemistry in 1940.
-The same year, he married his wife Ruth.
-He received an honorary degree from Alfred University in 1984.

-Stookey took his career job at Corning Glass Works in 1940.
-He carried out research on glass and ceramics, which led to several inventions.
+Stookey spent his career at Corning Glass Works, from 1940 to 1987.
+He conducted research on glass and ceramics, which led to several inventions.
 Stookey studied and experimented with opal glass and glass ceramics.